Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Inadequate Record Keeping

 Executors who haven't maintained proper documentation create serious problems down the road.
 Essential records include date-of-death valuations for all assets, income received by the estate, administrative expenses, and distribution records to beneficiaries.
-If your estate also involves business assets, our Fractional CFO services can help get the financial records in order before the tax work begins.
+If the estate also involves business assets, our Fractional CFO services can help get the financial records in order before the tax work begins.

 The Importance of Professional Valuation